prebid/Prebid.js/modules/haloRtdProvider.md

-## Audigent Real-time Data Submodule
+## Audigent Halo Real-time Data Submodule

 Audigent is a next-generation data management platform and a first-of-a-kind "data agency" containing some of the most exclusive content-consuming audiences